basecamp/kamal-site/docs/configuration/proxy.md

 ## [Forward headers](#forward-headers)

-Whether to forward the X-Forwarded-For and X-Forwarded-Proto headers.
+Whether to forward the `X-Forwarded-For` and `X-Forwarded-Proto` headers.

-If you are behind a trusted proxy, you can set this to true to forward the headers.
+If you are behind a trusted proxy, you can set this to `true` to forward the headers.

-By default kamal-proxy will not forward the headers the ssl option is set to true, and will forward them if it is set to false.
+By default, kamal-proxy will not forward the headers if the `ssl` option is set to `true`, and will forward them if it is set to `false`.

 ```yaml
   forward_headers: true